sedwards2009/extraterm/docs/protocol.md

     ESC "&" <cookie> ";4" 0x07 [frame_id] 0x00

 [frame_id] = ID this identifies the frame of data which the terminal should transmit.
+The terminal replies by transmitting the data as lines of base64 encoded data preceded by a '#' hash character per line:

+    '#' <base 64 data> '\n'

+To indicate the end of data this is sent:

+    '#;0\n'

 Show MIME data
 --------------